ewernqvi/mvc_rest_demo/README.md

 * Registering callbacks
 * Manipulating HTML DOM programmatically
-* Marshaling data to and from the UI- Data Bindingin
+* Marshaling data to and from the UI- Data Binding
 * Writing tons of initialization code just to get started

 for further information please see